Why should we eat seasonal fruits and vegetables?

-Skillet BBQ Chicken Potatoes and CarrotsBy: Katie Hardin Quick and easy weeknight dinner.
+I am always looking for quick and delicious weeknight dinners.
+Sometimes time is something I do not have a lot of.
 I wanted to make BBQ chicken one night but didn't want to cook the chicken and potatoes, and carrots all separate.
-So I threw them all into a skillet and mixed it with the BBQ,...
+So I threw them all into a...

-Perfect Hard Boiled Eggs By: Katie Hardin Hard-boiled eggs are a must in my house!
+Hard-boiled eggs are a must in my house!
 We eat them daily for breakfast.
 They can be tricky to make, to get them just right when peeling.
-My husband's co-worker let us in on this secret!
-This is the best way to make them, so...
+When my husband's co-worker let us in on this secret!
+I couldn't wait to share.
+This is the best way to make them, and they peel...

 Majority of the time, we don't have time to sit down and have a fancy breakfast.
 But breakfast is THE MOST important meal of the day.
 Why enjoy it on the go.
 Make these bars, and take them with you.
 This recipe is quick,...